Therapist Uncensored Podcast - podcast cover

 Storytelling as Medicine: Decolonizing Therapy with José Rosario (282)

-Healing is political — and storytelling is the revolution.
 José Rosario shares the transformative role of storytelling in healing and liberation.
-He invites therapists to move beyond traditional coping frameworks and embrace radical healing – an approach that centers cultural wisdom, intersectional identity, and community empowerment.
+He invites therapists to move beyond traditional coping frameworks and embrace radical healing - an approach that centers cultural wisdom, intersectional identity, and community empowerment.
 Together, Sue and José discuss how clinicians can respond to hate-based violence, recognize collective trauma, and actively dismantle systems of harm.
-José also sh...
+José also shares his personal journey toward self-acceptance and the pl...

 Oct 07, 202556 minSeason 9Ep.
 282